Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Experiments

 \subsection{Baseline Comparison and Ablation Studies}

-The NCD baselines are tricky to compare because of the variation in settings and objectives due to different backbone architectures, self-supervised pre-training, label-unlabeled class selection, data assumptions, data augmentations, transfer learning, training complexity, and training schemes.
-We primarily compare our methods with pre-training free methods with convolutional backbone architectures and demonstrate our method's effectiveness in NCD with a simplistic training scheme.
-We compare our performance with the naive baseline of labeled data supervision, single-stage state-of-the-art NCD method Sinkhorn-Knopp clustering \cite{asano2019self} based pseudo-labeling UNO~\cite{fini2021unified} (both image and video setting) and two earlier two-stages benchmark methods KCL \cite{hsu2017learning} and MCL \cite{hsu2019multi} on identical Cifar10 setting.
+Comparing NCD methods is challenging due to inherent variations in the backbone architectures, usage of datasets, self-supervised pre-training, label-unlabeled class selection, assumptions of data, applications of data augmentations, transfer learning, and training complexity.
+In our evaluation, we primarily focus on pre-training free methods using convolutional architectures and showcase the effectiveness of our simplistic NCD scheme across multiple domains.
+We compare the performance of our proposed method with several baselines: (\textbf{i)} naive supervised baseline of $\mathcal{D}^l$, \textbf{(ii)} the state-of-the-art Sinkhorn-Knopp clustering \cite{asano2019self} with pseudo-labeling: UNO~\cite{fini2021unified}, and two earlier two-stage benchmark methods: \textbf{(iii)} KCL \cite{hsu2017learning} and \textbf{(iv)} MCL \cite{hsu2019multi}, using the identical Cifar10 setting.

-We ablate over different design choices of NCD settings.
-We utilize heuristics data knowledge to design and evaluate numerous experiments toward a better understanding of our proposed method.
-Our ablation experiments can be broadly categorized into three main groups.
+We ablate over different design choices of NCD settings by utilizing data domain knowledge to better understand the performance characteristics of our model.
+Our ablation experiments can be broadly categorized into three main groups:

-Firstly, from the \textbf{Dataset Perspective}, we perform three sets of experiments: (i) Augmentation $\mathcal{A}$: We vary the numbers (different types) and strength of data augmentations across multiple experiments. (ii) Label/Unlabeled classes $C_L/C_U$: We consider different numbers and classes of labeled and unlabeled class sets by randomly selecting classes.
-We have hand-picked the class groups with varying notions of semantics to observe the impacts of labeled sets.
-In this setting, we considered animal classes as labeled data (bird, cat, deer, dog, frog, horse) and attempted to discover machine classes \textit{plane, car, ship, truck}) for the Cifar10 dataset.
-In the MPSC-ARL dataset, we considered static classes for labeled and dynamic classes for unlabeled classes and vice-versa. (iii) Distribution $\mathbf{p}_U$: We varied the unlabeled class distributions beyond the uniform assumption to evaluate the distribution learning performance.
+\textbf{(1) } From a \textbf{dataset} perspective, we perform three sets of experiments: (i) Augmentation $\mathcal{A}$: We vary the numbers and strength of $\mathcal{A}$. (ii) Label/Unlabeled classes $C_L/C_U$: We consider different numbers and sets of $C_L$ and $C_U$ by selecting the class groups with varying semantic notions randomly and manually to observe the impacts of labeled sets.
+In the manual settings, we considered animal classes as labeled data (bird, cat, deer, dog, frog, horse) and attempted to discover machine classes \textit{plane, car, ship, truck}) and considered static classes as $C_L$, dynamic classes as $C_U$, and vice-versa for Cifar10 and MPSC-ARL datasets respectively. (iii) Distribution $\mathbf{p}_U$: We vary the $\mathbf{p}_U$ beyond the uniform setting.

+\textbf{(2)} From a \textbf{network architecture} perspective, we analyze the NCD performances for the different convolutional architecture-based $f_\theta$ with varying strengths, as discussed above.